oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 >**Note:** The setup script automatically enabled Resource Principals usage for MovieStream.
 The following 2 steps are optional.

-4. To better understand the use of Resource Principal, let's disable and recreate it.
+4. To better understand the use of Resource Principal, let's disable the enablement created by the deployment script and recreate it.
 Run the following statement to disable the use of Resource Principals for the MOVIESTREAM user:

     ```
     <copy>